 If you’ve caught “The Young and the Restless’” Thom Bierdz (ex-Phillip Chancellor III) and “General Hospital’s” Ian Buchanan (Duke Lavery) in the web comedy “Old Dogs & New Tricks,” then you know just how much fun it is to see the pair intermingle with middle-aged gay characters in West Hollywood.
 If you haven’t seen the pair, you’ve been missing out on all of the fun!

-As first reported by Soap Opera Network on our Twitter page on Tuesday, March 19, “Who Wants To Be A Millionaire” will be celebrating the 50th anniversary of ABC’s “General Hospital” on Monday, April 1 and Tuesday, April 2.
-“GH” stars Finola Hughes (Anna Devanne) and Jason Thompson (Dr. Patrick Drake) served as contestants on the special episodes and will donate their BIG money winnings to The Art of Elysium (http://www.theartofelysium.org), a non-profit organization that works closely with actors, artists and musicians, encouraging them to volunteer their time and talent to children battling serious medical conditions.
+As first reported by Soap Opera Network on our Twitter page on Tuesday, March 19, "Who Wants to be a Millionaire" will be celebrating the 50th anniversary of ABC's "General Hospital" on Monday, April 1 and Tuesday, April 2.
+"GH" stars Finola Hughes (Anna Devanne) and Jason Thompson (Dr. Patrick Drake) served as contestants on the special episodes and will donate their winnings to The Art of Elysium (http://www.theartofelysium.org), a non-profit organization that works closely with actors, artists and musicians, encouraging…

 Just a week after Soap Opera Network reported that The OnLine Network (TOLN) had revealed a second set of new logos for both "All My Children" and "One Life to Live," the production company has now revealed even more new logos for each show!